Multivariate Dynamic Mediation Analysis under a Reinforcement Learning Framework: Simulations

 We generate the sequence of treatments $A_t \overset{iid}{\sim}\text{Bernoulli}(0.5)$, $t=1,\dots,T$, and the error terms $\bepsilon_{wt}$ and $\epsilon_{rt}$ from a standard normal distribution.
 Let $\bTheta_{1t}=(\balpha_{1t},\bdelta_{1t},\bGamma_{1t},\bzeta_{1t})\trans\in\Rbb^{(d+3)\times d}$ and $\bTheta_{2t}=(\alpha_{2t},\delta_{2t},\zeta_{2t},\bgamma_{2t}\trans,\bkappa_t\trans)\trans \in \Rbb^{(2d+3)}$ collect the model parameters, and we generate the entries of $\bTheta_{1t}, \bTheta_{2t}$ from a uniform distribution on $(-0.5,0.5)$.
 For the finite-horizon setting, we generate different $\bTheta_{1t},\bTheta_{2t}$ for different time points $t$, whereas for the infinite-horizon setting, we only generate one copy of $\bTheta_{1t},\bTheta_{2t}$, and keep them fixed across all time points.
 We fix $d=3$, and generate the matrix $\bW \in \Rbb^{3 \times 3}$ in two steps.
 We first begin with a zero matrix, then replace every entry $(\bW)_{ij},i<j$, by the product of two random variables $E_{ij}^{(1)} \times E_{ij}^{(2)}$, where $E_{ij}^{(1)}$ is a Bernoulli variable with probability 0.9, indicating a random directed edge is added from mediator $M_{i}$ to $M_{j}$, and $E_{ij}^{(2)}$ is the edge weight, which is randomly drawn from a uniform distribution on $[-0.9,-0.5]\cup[0.5,0.9]$.
 Following this generation process, we obtain $\bW= $.
 We set the initial values of mediators and outcome all equal to $0$.

 We recognize that there is no existing solution in the literature for this problem.
 Instead, we compare with two baseline solutions.
-One method is termed "independent time points", which ignores all temporal dependence across different time points.
+One method is termed ``independent time points'', which ignores all temporal dependence across different time points.
 That is, it estimates the individual mediation effect at every single time stage with stage-specific data, without taking into account the dependence to prior stages nor the carryover effects.
-The other method is termed "independent mediators", which ignores all dependence among the multivariate mediators, and essentially treats $\bW$ as a zero matrix.
-We evaluate all estimation methods using three criteria: the estimation bias, the empirical standard error (SE), and the root mean squared error (RMSE).
+The other method is termed ``independent mediators'', which ignores all dependence among the multivariate mediators, and essentially treats $\bW$ as a zero matrix.
+We evaluate all estimation methods using three criteria: the estimation bias, the empirical standard error (SE), {and the coverage probability (CP).
+For inference, we set the number of bootstrapped samples to be $500$ and the significance level $\alpha$ to be $0.05$.} We employ DAGMA with linear models for structural learning, and the corresponding hyperparameters, \texttt{w\_threshold} and \texttt{lambda1}, are set to $0.1$ and $0.0$, respectively.